by Google

 Identity development

 People, especially at a young age, are greatly influenced by the content they see on social networks.
 They can join different social groups with common interests and thus create their identity.
-For teenagers, they represent a kind of safe home where their peers understand them, have common topics and can express themselves safely.
+For teenagers, they represent a kind of safe home where their peers understand them, they have common topics and they can safely express themselves.
 In addition, sharing content and keeping in touch with friends is part of creating an identity on social networks.

 The digital world can also be an unpleasant place, where young people also encounter cyberbullying, anxiety and comparison.
-Social networks therefore offer a unique opportunity to find and develop one's identity, but it is important that they are guided and supported in their use and thus avoid possible risks.
+So social networks offer a unique opportunity to find and develop your identity, but it is important that they are guided and supported in their use and thus avoid possible risks.

 Dopamine and Addiction